 With many retailers feeling the pressure to make deep investments into AR capabilities, it is important to consider some key principles before diving right in:

-- Focusing on a discrete, measurable use case before scaling; and
+Focusing on a discrete, measurable use case before scaling up; and

 Adaptation is key to survival in an industry as fast-paced as retail.
 Solutions like a personal checkout assistant, are giving customers a wide variety of options to make purchases.
 Retailers must constantly review their offerings to ensure that their services are aligned with the shifting realities and emerging consumer needs.